 When a person is described as lethargic, it means they are exhibiting a state of sluggishness and a marked lack of energy.
 Lethargy is a profound inactivity and an indifference to activity, which can be a symptom of various medical conditions or a side effect of medications.

 Another medical term for lethargic is “torpor.”
 Torpor also describes a state of decreased physiological activity, typically characterized by reduced metabolism, lower body temperature, and slowed reactions.
-It’s often used to describe both animal behavior and a medically significant human condition.
+It’s often used to describe both animal behaviour and a medically significant human condition.

 Lethargy involves a deep level of energy depletion that affects a person’s ability to perform even basic tasks.
 Fatigue is a feeling of tiredness or exhaustion that typically results from exertion or lack of sleep.
 It doesn’t necessarily include the diminished responsiveness seen with lethargy.